Antibiotics

 What is the role of Antibiotics?

 They are used to kill or stop the activity of bacteria.
 Bacteria are one of the smallest and most abundantly present on the earth.
-They have a quality of getting adaptive to new conditions in order to survive.
+They have the quality of getting adapt to new conditions in order to survive.
 Not all bacteria cause disease some of them live on our skin surfaces and inside our bodies without causing us harm.
-They also help in the digestion of food in gut.
+They also help in the digestion of food in the gut.
 Bacteria can be classified on the basis of their shapes:

-• Cocci are spherical shape and causes Gonorrhea.
+• Cocci are spherical in shape and cause Gonorrhea.

 • Spirochaetes are spiral shape and causes Syphilis